arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/rollen.markdown

 <br/>

-Bitte beachten Sie: das unten stehende Markdown ist aktueller als der Inhalt der folgenden Tabellen.
+Bitte beachten Sie: Das unten stehende Markdown ist aktueller als der Inhalt der folgenden Tabellen.
 Bitte gleichen Sie daher das Markdown stets mit den hier bereitgestellten Tabellen ab.
 Neu sind die Rollen "Klangregisseur:in", "Wasserinstrumentspieler:in" und "Synthesizerspieler:in".
-Als neues deutsches Synonym ist "Stimme" zum Eintrag "Vokalist:in" hinzugekommen. | Please note: the Markdown below is more up-to-date than the content of the following tables.
+Als neues deutsches Synonym ist "Stimme" zum Eintrag "Vokalist:in" hinzugekommen. | Please note: The Markdown below is more up-to-date than the content of the following tables.
 Therefore, please always compare the Markdown with the tables provided here.
 New roles include "sound director", "water instrument player", and "synthesizer player".
 A new German synonym, "Stimme" (voice), has been added to the entry "vocalist". |

 | Format | Link | Last Updated |
 |-----------|-----------|-----------|